imAlric/imAlric/README.md

 ---

 #### Some extra stuff about me! ✨
-📖 I'm currently learning PhP and OOP!
+📖 I'm currently learning Laravel for PHP!
 <br />
-📑 I plan on learning and applying OOP onto a next big project of mine.
+📑 I'm planning on learning a lot of stuff so I can be a better full-stack.
 <br />
 📆 My birthday is August 11!
 <br />